House Republicans pass US debt bill, push Biden on spending

 Others though, remained noncommittal or flat-out no’s.

-Rep. Andy Biggs, the former chairman of the Freedom Caucus, said he had wanted Republicans to do more to end deficit spending.
-Tim Burchett, R-Tenn., said of the nation’s nearly $32 trillion in debt, “that’s my major concern.”
+Rep. Andy Biggs, the former chairman of the Freedom Caucus who voted against the bill, said he had wanted Republicans to do more to end deficit spending.
+Tim Burchett, R-Tenn., also a “no” vote, said of the nation’s nearly $32 trillion in debt, “that’s my major concern.”

 In the Senate, leaders were watching and waiting.